 The Advanced Open Water (AOW) course consists of five dives over two days.
 A Deep and Navigation dive are required, and a boat dive is encouraged to meet the Deep dive requirement.
 You can choose three remaining Adventure Dives which will introduce you to several other exciting diving opportunities.
 With instructor approval, any of these five dives could apply toward the requirements for a specialty certification.

-Enriched Air (often known as NITROX) is a very popular academic-only course, which enables longer bottom times, can be completed in one evening.
+Enriched Air (often known as NITROX) is a very popular academic-only course, which enables longer bottom times and can be completed in one evening.
 If combined with the Advanced Open Water course, a discount is available.

 For those interested in refining their skills and being prepared for diving accidents, consider the Rescue Diver course.
 This is a somewhat physically and mentally demanding course, which teaches you how to be prepared in an emergency for self-rescue or for a fellow diver.